 Although Dr. Justina Ford never had children of her own, to Denver — and especially the Five Points neighborhood — she is an important maternal figure.
-In her role as Denver’s first black female physician, Ford delivered around 7,000 babies, many of whom still live in The Mile High City today.
+In her role as Denver’s first African American female physician, Dr. Ford delivered thousands of babies, many of whom still live in The Mile High City today.

 "Folks make an appointment and whatever color they turn up, that's the color I take them," she's quoted as saying.

 Dr. Ford became fluent in multiple languages to better communicate with her patients, many of whom paid for their care in groceries, poultry, textiles or other goods or services.
 She treated her poorest patients for free, even bringing them blankets, coal and food.

 "The Lady Doctor," as she became known during her 50 years of practicing medicine, continued caring for patients up to two weeks before her death in October 1952.
 At that time, she was still the only African American female physician in Denver and one of only a few black doctors in the entire state.